-How to treat urinary tract infection (uti)?
+How to treat urinary tract infection (UTI)?

 Urinary tract infections are very common in the world today especially among the age group of young people who are sexually active or in the age group of elderly people majorly in the post-menopausal women or other people who are at risk of kidney diseases like diabetes and people who are on medicines related to kidney disease.
 All these people have relatively increase in incidence of urinary tract infections (UTI).